STEIN ACADEMY: SCHOOL OF HEALTH, TECHNOLOGY & CAREER DEVELOPMENT

 How much do your programs cost?

-To access this information, including payment plans Click on “Financial Aid” at the top of this page, and then Click on “Payment Plans” or click here
+To access this information, including payment plans, click on “Financial Aid” at the top of this page, and then click on “Payment Plans”.You can also click here.

 Do you provide payment plans or do I have to pay the entire tuition at once?